wsilva/kubernetes-vagrant/README-enUS.md

 This project brings up 3 Virtualbox VMs running Ubuntu 18.04 with `kubeadm` and dependencies installed plus instructions to set up you `kubernetes` multinode cluster (1 master + 2 workers).

-It was upgraded and tested with Kubernetes 1+15, Calico 3.8 and Docker 19.03.
+It was upgraded and tested with *Kubernetes 1.18.5*, *Calico 3.14*, *Docker 19.03.12*, *Containerd 1.3.4* and *Cri-o 1.17*.

 # 0. Install (or upgrade) dependencies

-Install Virtualbox, Vagrant, vagrant-cachier and vagrant-vbguest plugins for vagrant and kubernetes cli.
+Install Virtualbox, Vagrant and kubernetes cli.

 ## OSX with homebrew (https://brew.sh/)